ToonLunk/OAS-CAHPS-Auditor/readme.md

 ## Usage

+**Command Line:**
 ```cmd
 audit filename.xlsx    # Audit a specific file
 audit --all            # Audit all Excel files in current directory
 audit --version        # Show version number
 ```

+**Context Menu (Right-Click):**

+If you installed the context menu during setup, you can:
+- Right-click inside any folder → **"Audit All OAS Files"** - Audits all OAS .xlsx files in that folder

+No need to use the command line at all!

 ## Output